A warm welcome to

 - Accommodation is reached by climbing a 15 step metal staircase with dual handrails.

 - Up-to-date tourist information centre leaflets/books, maps, SATNAV, netbook.
-Free WiFi.
 25% discount vouchers for named English Heritage properties (I do recommend going to the Tourist Information Centre as they often have seasonal discount offers for private attractions ie Alnwick Castle, Bamburgh Castle, Chillingham Castle, etc).

 - Flatscreen TV with Freeview, DVD player, CD player/radio.